Easy Ways To Fix And Cover A Bathroom Wall

 First, use a utility knife to neaten the edges of the whole and remove any dust.

-Use the string to move the patch into place and hold it taut whilst using a filling knife to generously but carefully apply general purpose filler, scraping away the excess once you’ve done this.
+Use the string to move the patch into place and hold it taut whilst using a filling knife to generously but carefully apply general-purpose filler, scraping away the excess once you’ve done this.

 The patch will need to stay in place while the filler sets.
-You can do this by pulling the string taut and attaching it to a sturdy nearby surface, either by tying or by securing the string with a pin or nail.
+You can do this by pulling the string taut and attaching it to a sturdy nearby surface, either by tying or securing the string with a pin or nail.

 Once the filler has dried, you can smooth the surface using a hand sander and cut away the excess string.